tylerroth15/CSS-and-Bootstrap-Homwork/README.md

 ### Layout

+### Bootstrap

 Utilizing Bootstrap, I was able to develop my portfolio site to include the following:
-..*Nav Bar
+1. Nav Bar
-..*Responsive Layout
+2. Responsive Layout
-..*Responsive Images
+3. Responsive Images
-..*A Sticky Footer
+4. A Sticky Footer
-..*Card layouts that was used on both the about page and the portfolio page ..*Contact form
+5. Card layouts that was used on both the about page and the portfolio page
+6. Contact form

+### Font-Awesome

 Utilizing Font-Awesome, I was able to style out and link my social media profiles in the sticky footer that I created.
 I linked the following to my portfolio website:
-..*Facebook
-..*LinkedIn
+1. Facebook
+2. LinkedIn

 ### Design
 Overall, the design is based off the homework examples given.
 However, I did change the shape of my profile picture and added a texted background to help the overall website have more personality.
 You can find the HTML and CSS that was used to achieve this design.